blue-yonder/tsfresh/docs/text/parallelization.rst

 parallelization should not be underestimated.
 Here we discuss the different settings to control the parallelization.
 To achieve best results for your use-case you should experiment with the parameters.

+Please let us know about your results tuning the below mentioned parameters!
+It will help improve this document as well as the default settings.

 Parallelization of Feature Selection
 ------------------------------------